OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/index.md

 You can see how this is actually done by our [open source Calamari project](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Shared/Deployment/Conventions/ConfigurationTransformsConvention.cs).
 :::

-## Windows Service and Console Application configuration transforms need special treatment
+## Windows Service and console application configuration transforms need special treatment

 Octopus looks for configuration transform files that match your executable's configuration file.
 Visual Studio has built-in support for this scenario for ASP.NET Web Applications, but it doesn't offer the same support for Windows Services and Console applications, you will need to take care of this yourself.